Seattle windshield pitting epidemic

-The Seattle windshield pitting epidemic is a phenomenon which affected Bellingham, Seattle, and other communities of Washington state in April, 1954; it is considered an example of a mass delusion.
+The Seattle windshield pitting epidemic is a phenomenon which affected Bellingham, Seattle, and other communities of Washington state in April 1954; it is considered an example of mass panic.
 It was characterized by widespread observation of previously unnoticed windshield holes, pits and dings, leading residents to believe that a common causative agent was at work.
 It was originally thought to be the work of vandals, but the rate of pitting was so great that residents began to attribute it to everything from sand flea eggs to nuclear bomb testing.

 Originating in Bellingham in March, police initially believed the work to be vandals using BB guns.
-However the pitting was soon observed in the nearby towns of Sedro Woolley and Mount Vernon and by mid-April, appeared to have spread to the town of Anacortes on Fidalgo Island.
+However the pitting was soon observed in the nearby cities of Sedro Woolley and Mount Vernon and Anacortes.

 Within a week, the news and the so-called "pitting epidemic" had reached metropolitan Seattle.
 As the newspapers began to feature the story, more and more reports of pitting were called in.
 Motorists began stopping police cars to report damage.
 Car lots and parking garages reported particularly severe attacks.

 Several hypotheses for the widespread damage were postulated: